The Lavin Agency Speakers Bureau

 Are you looking for an edge to help you succeed?
 Good news: You've already got one.

 “We’re all looking for an edge.
 But where does it come from?
 Laura Huang provides the answers.
 Be authentic and distinct.
 Provide value to others.
-And turn adversity into advantage.”— Daniel H. Pink, author of To Sell Is Human
+And turn adversity into advantage.”—Daniel H. Pink, author of To Sell Is Human

 How do we find the elusive “edge” that will help us gain success?
 We don’t need to go searching too far, says Laura Huang, acclaimed business professor and author of Edge: Turning Adversity into Advantage.
 If we learn more about our strengths and weaknesses and put them both to work with grit and determination, we can empower ourselves to create personal success—and find our edge.
 Laura’s talks teach us how to use that edge in a strategic way, drawing on examples from Olympians to Louis Vuitton assistants-turned-executives; along the way, she’ll show you that staying sharp means understanding and building on everything about yourself, even the flaws that you thought would be an obstacle.

 Laura’s groundbreaking research also includes her work on “gut feel”—that underrated sixth sense that helps us make better decisions (even when we don’t realize it).
 She’s conducted dozens of interviews with investors and entrepreneurs, revealing the vital role that gut feel plays in managing complexity and risk—and the difference between big wins and playing it safe.
-And in her most recent book, You Already Know: The Science of Mastering Your Intuition, she reveals a new scientific way to hone and harness your intuition in order to make better decisions at work and in life.
+And in her most recent book, You Already Know: The Science of Mastering Your Intuition, she offers a new scientific way to hone and harness your intuition in order to make better decisions at work and in life.

 Laura shows us how to “take control of our toughest challenges with poise and authenticity” (New York Times bestselling author Seth Stephens-Davidowitz), giving all of us a model for what it means to use our natural talents to the fullest.
 She’s a Distinguished Professor at Northeastern and the Director of the Women’s Entrepreneurship Center, where she studies relationships and bias in entrepreneurship and at the workplace.
 She is also a professor at Harvard and has previously held a faculty position at Wharton.
 She was named one of the 40 Best Business School Professors Under the Age of 40 by Poets and Quants, and was named to the global Thinkers50 Radar list as one of the top thinkers with the potential to change the world of theory and practice.
 Laura has been featured in The Wall Street Journal, Forbes, USA Today, and Financial Times.